-- Add the soybeans into the inner pot of Instant Pot.
-Fill the pot with filtered water to about ½ inch (1.2 cm) above the beans (roughly 8 cups).
+Add the soybeans into the inner pot of Instant Pot.
+Fill the pot with filtered water to about ½ inch (1.2 cm) above the beans (roughly 8 cup line of the pot).

 Close the lid and set HIGH pressure for 20 minutes.
 Make sure the steam release handle points at “sealing” and not “venting”.